aws-samples/aws-modernization-with-logz/content/00_getting_started/aws_event/_index.md

 ### Next step

 Once you have completed the step above, you can leave the AWS console open.
-You can now move to the [**Create a workspace**](/00_prerequisites/workspace.html) section.
+You can now move to the [**Create an IAM role for your workspace**](/00_getting_started/iamrole.html) section.